cbarker211/rocket-rundir/README.md

   - Restart files
     - Copied from the the spinup rundir for 20190801.
 Made copies so I can manually add new species.

-Two simulations running together - Baseline and Rockets.
+Three simulations running together - Baseline (b), Rockets (r), and SMC (s).
   - Baseline outputs the DynHeating collection, which the rocket simulations require for RRTMG stratospheric adjustment.
   - Symbolic link in main folder points here (see https://github.com/geoschem/geos-chem/pull/2010)

-b01/r01
+  - Rockets/SMC input the DynHeating files, added to HEMCO_Config.rc.gmao_metfields

+b01/r01/s01
   - January 2020

-b02
+b02/r02
-  - February 2020 - January 2021.
+  - February 2020 - May 2020.
   - Changed HEMCO log file and geoschem date range.

+b03/r03
+  - Up to Dec 2020 (want to make sure if there are any issues heading into 2021 that we don't have to rerun the whole thing.)
+  - Changed HEMCO log file and geoschem date range.
+  - Updated GMD_SFC_CH4 with new files up to end of 2022.

+b04/r04
+  - Dec 2020 - Jun 2021
+  - Changed HEMCO log file and geoschem date range.
+  - Added RRTMG output for O3T and H2O to HISTORY.rc